lsst-ts/ts_phosim/README.md

 - **calcOpd.py**: Test the OPD without the subsystem perturbation.
 - **calcOpdAndSubSys.py**: Test the OPD with the subsystem perturbation.
 - **checkStarAndSubSys.py**: Test the star donut in LSST camera with the subsystem perturbation.
 - **testQueryDbCoor.py**: Test to add the stars by querying the UW BSC and get the images.
+(This file might be removed later.
+The related functions will be removed also.)
 - **checkWfsStarCoor.py**: Test to add the stars on WFS and get the images.
 - **checkStarCoor.py**: Test to add the star by pixel position and get the image.
-- **testStarCoorWiLsstFAM.py**: Test to add the star by pixel position in LSST FAM condition and get the images.
+- **checkStarCoorWiLsstFAM.py**: Test to add the star by pixel position in LSST FAM condition and get the images.